39 Hadoop Interview Questions and Answers for 2023

 Answer: The four Vs of big data are as follows:

-- Volume: This denotes the scale of data processing;
+- Volume: This denotes the processing scale of data stored;

 - Velocity: This involves the analysis of streaming data;

-- Variety: This refers to the different forms of data;
+- Variety: This refers to the different input formats of data;

 - Veracity: This refers to the uncertainty of data.

 Question 2: Explain the key differences between Hadoop and a Relational Database Management System (RDBMS).

 Answer: The differences between Hadoop and an RDBMS are as follows:

 - The type of data: Hadoop can handle semi-structured and unstructured data.
 However, an RDBMS can handle only structured data.